hjqqq/RepRap/README.md

 Sprinter firmware](https://github.com/AdrianBowyer/RepRapLtd-engineering/tree/master/Production-firmware).
 Replace his configuration.h
 with this one.

+**Marlin/** contains configuration for the Marlin firmware.
+This is the firmware we are currently using.

 **reprap.properties** is the settings for the RepRap Host Software.
 Put it in .reprap/reprap.properties on your machine.
 It contains the settings for temperatures, dump point, and any other tweaks